mlehotay/ier/IER/_work/abstracts.md

 ## IER-critics.md

-## 1. Purpose of This Article
+## **1. Purpose of This Article**

-This article does not aim to *defend* Intrinsic Experiential Realism (IER) by evasion, nor to *win* disputes by redefining terms.
+This article does not aim to *defend* Informational Experiential Realism (IER) by evasion, nor to *win* disputes by redefining terms.
 Its aim is narrower and more demanding:

-> To explain how IER responds to its main critics, distinguish objections that threaten the theory from those it accepts as costs, and clarify where disagreement reflects incompatible metaphysical starting points rather than mistakes.
+> **To explain how IER responds to its main critics, distinguish objections that threaten the theory from those it explicitly accepts as costs, and clarify where disagreement reflects incompatible metaphysical starting points rather than mistakes.**

 IER is not a synthesis theory.
 It is not a reconciliation between functionalism and phenomenology.
-It is a **constrained identity claim** about what experience *is*, paired with an ethical framework that follows from that identity rather than from epistemic access.
+It is a **constrained identity claim** about what experience *is*, paired with ethical consequences that follow **by identity**, not by epistemic access.

-Accordingly, the correct critical question is not “Is this intuitive?” or “Can we test this?” but rather:
+Accordingly, the central critical question is not *“Is this intuitive?”* or *“Can we test this?”* but:

 > **Does the identity claim succeed without collapsing into what it rejects or relying on what it denies?**

-This document explains how IER answers that question.
+This document explains how IER answers that question — and where it accepts the costs of doing so.

 ---